BV-BRC/BV-BRC-Docs/docroot/tutorial/variation_analysis/variation_analysis.md

 ### Uploading paired end reads

-Please refer to the Assembly service tutorial for instructions on uploading paired-end reads in the BV-BRC or PATRIC (../genome_assembly/assembly.html).
+Please refer to the [Genome Assembly Service tutorial](../genome_assembly/assembly.html) for instructions on uploading paired-end reads in the BV-BRC or PATRIC.

 ### Uploading single reads

-Please refer to the Assembly service tutorial for instructions on uploading single-end reads in the BV-BRC or PATRIC (../genome_assembly/assembly.html).
+Please refer to the [Genome Assembly Service tutorial](../genome_assembly/assembly.html) for instructions on uploading single-end reads in the BV-BRC or PATRIC.

 ### Submitting reads that are present at the Sequence Read Archive (SRA)

-Please refer to the Assembly service tutorial for instructions on submitting reads from the SRA (../genome_assembly/assembly.html).
+Please refer to the [Genome Assembly Service tutorial](../genome_assembly/assembly.html) for instructions on submitting reads from the SRA.

-S## etting Parameters
+## Setting Parameters

 1. BV-BRC offers several types of **aligners** that can be used in the service.
 BWA-mem is set as the default aligner, but there are several options.
     * **BWA-mem**[1] is a new alignment algorithm for aligning sequence reads or long query sequences against a large reference genome such as human.
 It automatically chooses between local and end-to-end alignments, supports paired end reads and performs chimeric alignment.
 The algorithm is robust to sequencing errors and applicable to a wide range of sequence lengths from 70bp to a few megabases.
 BWA-MEM is implemented as a component of BWA, which is available at https://github.com/lh3/bwa.